lancher-dev/lancher.dev/docs/02-usage/02-creating-projects.md

 1. Template selection (from available templates)
 2. Destination directory
+3. Asks if you want to initialize the local git repository
-3. Hook execution confirmation (if configured)
+4. Hook execution confirmation (if configured)

 Interactive mode is useful when you want to browse available templates or don't remember exact template names.
 The prompt provides a searchable list of all stored templates.